 Hughes Springs Independent School District Name of School District Cass County 034-903 CoDist.
-Number We, the undersigned, certify that the attached annual fi inancial reports of the al bove named school district were reviewed and (check one)approved disapproved for the ye ar ended August 31, 2015, at a meeting of the board of trustees of such school district on the 14th day of Dec ember, 2015.
-Signature of Board Secretary Signature of Board President
+Number We, the undersigned, certify that the attached annu district were reviewed and (check one)ended August 31, 2016, at a meeting of the board of approveddisa approved for the year day of December, 2016.
+Tick Debox Signature of Board Secretary Signature e of Board President